liqotech/liqo/docs/installation/install.md

 **Configuration**

-To install Liqo on alternative Kubernetes distributions, it is necessary to manually retrieve three main configuration parameters:
+To install Liqo on alternative Kubernetes distributions, you should manually retrieve three main configuration parameters:

 * **API Server URL**: the Kubernetes API Server URL (defaults to the one specified in the kubeconfig).
 * **Pod CIDR**: the range of IP addresses used by the cluster for the pod network.